min2ha/ukwa-site/content/target/67145/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: The European Union (Withdrawal) Bill: scrutiny of secondary legislation (Schedule 7) update

 This briefing paper reviews the amendments made to the European Union (Withdrawal) Bill 2017-19 that concern how the two Houses sift statutory instruments made under what will become the European Union (Withdrawal) Act.